emmaelfversson/CRUV/README.md

 As a whole, the project aims to advance our theoretical and empirical knowledge on conflict-related violence in postwar cities.
 In turn, this knowledge can be used to theorise preventive measures, explore intraurban conflict dynamics, and assess the impact of conflict-related violence on the constitution and functioning of postwar cities.

 [REPOSITORY CURRENTLY UNDER CONSTRUCTION.
-DATA TO BE ADDED.]
+MORE DATA WILL BE ADDED.]